Ajaksmaniac/Battleships-Online/README.md

 # Battleships-Online
 Is a 2 player online game where players need to destroy oponents ships.
 This application is based on server-client connection, where 1 player hosts the game and the other connects to the host.
-App is still in the developement.
+App is still in the developement and it doenst work.

 To be aded: